 - Attend conferences, either physically or virtually, to get a sense of what’s going on beyond your own experience.

-- For all of the above, do not blindly accept everything anyone says.
+- For all of the above, do not accept everything anyone says without question or reflection.
 Think.

 The question usually becomes, “Isn’t that a lot of reading and listening to do?
 When you do actually WORK?”
 The answer is that you don’t have to read it all.
 You’re looking for headlines to keep you aware of what’s happening, skimming to evaluate what’s important, and you choosing which ones are worth a full read.
 You control your own destiny.
 I have 79 sources in the “Development” category of my RSS reader, and I spend 15 minutes, maybe 30 max, each morning.